This is my Thrivecart review a few months after purchasing it for my business.

 You need a checkout tool for your online course.

-When it comes to shopping carts, thrive cart works seamlessly with a course or membership platform.
+When it comes to shopping carts, thrive cart works seamlessly with course creation or membership platforms.

 You get a built-in affiliate tool to manage your promoters.
 Not forgetting the bump offers, upsell offers, and variations payment means to collect cash.

-Do you also sell other digital products like e-book online?
+Are you also interested in selling digital products like e-book online?

 And Thrive cart integrates well with most of them.